populationgenomics/analysis-runner/scripts/vep_backend/README.md

 # Run VEP in parallel using batch backend

-This runs a Hail query script in Dataproc using Hail Batch in order to run VEP on a hail matrix table.
-To run, use conda to install the analysis-runner, then execute the following command:
+This script runs VEP annotation on a VCF file using the Batch backend service.
+To run, a VCF file along with its tabix (.tbi) file are needed.
+Use conda to install the analysis-runner, then execute the following command:

 ```sh
 analysis-runner \